Hootsuite at a glance

 A free plan is available for individuals, but it is fairly limited—it supports 1 user, 1 calendar, and the ability to schedule and publish to a maximum of 4 social media profiles, and a total of 10 scheduled posts.

-ContentCal’s paid plans begin at $17/month for their Pro plan.
-The Pro plan also supports 1 user, 1 calendar, and 4 social profiles, but allows 150 scheduled posts per month.
-For $47/month, their Company plan allows 2 users, 2 calendars, 8 social accounts, and unlimited posts.
-More robust features—like more users, calendars, and support—are available on the Premium and Enterprise plans, which have custom pricing.
+ContentCal’s paid plans begin at $37/month for their Essential plan.
+The Pro plan also supports 1 or 2 users, 1 or 2 calendars, and 5 connections per calendar, but allows 150 scheduled posts per month.
+For $119/month, their Advanced plan allows 3 users, 3 calendars, 10 connections per calendar, and unlimited posts.
+More robust features—like more users, calendars, and support—are available on the Expert plan, which has custom pricing.

 Later at a glance